chainer/chainer/README.md

 $ sudo apt-get install clang-format
 ```

-To format and make changes C++ codes in place, run the following at the repository root:
+To format and make changes to C++ codes in place, run the following at the repository root:

 zsh)